goldin2008/Note/interview_llm.md

 - `answer semantic similarity` The concept of Answer Semantic Similarity pertains to the assessment of the semantic resemblance between the generated answer and the ground truth.
 This evaluation is based on the ground truth and the answer.
 Measuring the semantic similarity between answers can offer valuable insights into the quality of the generated response.
 This evaluation utilizes a cross-encoder model to calculate the semantic similarity score.
 - `Answer Correctness` The assessment of Answer Correctness involves gauging the accuracy of the generated answer when compared to the ground truth.
 This evaluation relies on the ground truth and the answer.
 Answer correctness encompasses two critical aspects: semantic similarity between the generated answer and the ground truth, as well as factual similarity.
 These aspects are combined using a weighted scheme to formulate the answer correctness score.
 Users also have the option to employ a ‘threshold’ value to round the resulting score to binary, if desired.

+`Labeled generated metrics`:
+- `answer_correctness` - Is the response correct, based on the ground_truth response.
+`Reference-free generator metrics`:
+- `faithfulness` - Proportion of claims in the response that are grounded in the retrieved context (entailment-based).
+`Reference-free retriever metrics`:
+- `context_relevancy` - Proportion of retrieved sentences that are "relevant" to the user question.
+`Labeled retriever metrics`:
+- `context_recall` - Proportion of the ground truth answer that can be attributed to the docs.
+- `context_precision` - Are the relevant docs (according to the ground truth) ranked higher?
+Works by scoring each document as useful in deducing the ground truth, computing precision @ K using that score for each K, then averaging over the total number of useful docs.

+In reality, you likely won't need to apply all of these metrics at the same time, but each metric can shed a bit of light on the different aspects of your retriever and generator setup.

 #### `A Guide on 12 Tuning Strategies for Production-Ready RAG Applications`
 Data Science is an experimental science.
 It starts with the “No Free Lunch Theorem,” which states that there is `no one-size-fits-all algorithm` that works best for every problem.
 And it results in data scientists using experiment tracking systems to help them tune the hyperparameters of their Machine Learning (ML) projects to achieve the best performance.